 - a.
 Foundations of Advanced Pharmacy Practice 1 course - b.
 Critical Appraisal 1 course Foundations of Advanced Pharmacy Practice and Critical Appraisal are pre-requisites or corequisites for any other courses and pre-requisites for experiential rotations. - c.
-Pharmacotherapy 5 courses () - d.
-Health Systems/Social Administration 1 course () - e.
+Pharmacotherapy 5 courses (\) - d.
+Health Systems/Social Administration 1 course (\) - e.
 Physical Assessment 1 course - f.
 Pharmacokinetics 1 course - g.
-Teaching, Learning & Presentation 1 course - () Students can select from a variety of Pharmacotherapy and Social/Administration courses to satisfy this requirement in a way that better meets their practice needs
+Teaching, Learning & Presentation 1 course - (\) Students can select from a variety of Pharmacotherapy and Social/Administration courses to satisfy this requirement in a way that better meets their practice needs

 Some of the above courses are offered online using web-based delivery of lectures and tutorials and utilize a range of communication tools.
 If the courses include live online webinars, participation is required for the tutorial times.
-The mid-term and final written/oral exams are proctored and require student attendance on the St. George campus or approved exam centres at locations outside the GTA, or the installation of computer software for online exam invigilation.
-Exam arrangements are made at least one month prior to the scheduled exam date.